-Similar to the calculation of the variable remuneration for employees, the performance of Management Board members is assessed based on three target levels: Group performance, sectional and individual targets.
+Similar to the calculation of variable remuneration for employees, the performance of Management Board members is assessed based on three target levels: Group performance, divisional, and individual targets.
 The targets set at all three levels are focused on sustainable and long-term growth.
 To measure and monitor target achievement, various KPIs are determined annually for targets, and their degree of achievement is assessed at the end of the financial year.

-However, the target achievement level for each target level is not only determined by the respective KPI achievement of the past financial year, but also by the degrees of KPI achievement of the two previous financial years (three-year assessment basis).
+The target achievement level for each target level is determined by the respective KPI achievement for the financial year under review and by the degrees of KPI achievement of the two previous financial years (three-year assessment basis).